Inference of time-ordered multibody interactions: Conclusion

-We have developed a framework for studying complex systems whose dynamics is ruled by time-ordered and multibody dependencies.
+In summary, we developed a framework for studying complex systems whose dynamics is ruled by time-ordered and multibody dependencies.
 The framework is based on interactions, which emerge from the expansion of time-evolution operators for multivariate higher-order Markov chains.
-We have proposed a measure for the complexity of interaction ensembles and an algorithm to extract them from time series data.
-We believe these contributions to be a relevant asset for the field of complex systems as they address a currently latent problem by conciliating a data-oriented perspective with a system-dynamics approach.\\
+We proposed a measure for the complexity of interaction ensembles and an algorithm to extract them from time series data.
+We believe these contributions to be a relevant asset for the field of complex systems as they address a currently latent problem by reconciling a data-oriented perspective with an analytical description of node interdependencies.